vipoo/SuperMFLib/samples/Splitter/readme.txt

 http://msdn2.microsoft.com/en-us/library/bb530124.aspx

+It shows how to parse/process data from WM files.

 The most significant difference has to do with how error handling is performed.
 See "Error handling" in docs\ReadMe.rtf for details.